Skip to content

 • With spot trading, the trade is executed immediately and has no expiry, while with futures, the trade only settles on the agreed-upon future date

 • If you keep a spot position open overnight, you’ll pay overnight funding charges.
-However, with futures, these costs aren’t relevant.
+However, with futures, these costs aren’t always relevant.
 That’s because you’d typically day trade with spot forex, while forwards involve position trading over a longer term

 Benefits and risks of forex trading